-The table below presents certain information as to the only persons known to the Company to be the beneficial owners of more than 5% of the common stock of the Company as of January 19, 2023.
+The table below presents certain information as to the only persons known to the Company to be the beneficial owners of more than 5% of the common stock of the Company as of January 18, 2024.
 Except as otherwise noted, each of the beneficial owners listed below has sole voting and investment power with respect to the shares listed.

-Name and address of beneficial owner Amount and nature of beneficial ownership Percent of common stock outstanding GAMCO Investors, Inc. et.al.
-One Corporate Center Rye, NY 10580 934,150 (1) 10.43% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 742,107 (2) 8.3%
+Name and address of beneficial owner Amount and nature of beneficial ownership Percent of common stock outstanding GAMCO Investors, Inc., et al. One Corporate Center Rye, NY 10580 934,150 (1) 10.6% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 742,107 (2) 8.4% The Vanguard Group 100 Vanguard Blvd.
+Malvern, PA 19355 463,205 (3) 5.3%

-- As reported in a Schedule 13D/A filed on March 18, 2021, Gabelli Funds, LLC has sole voting and dispositive power with respect to 199,300 of these shares; GAMCO Asset Management Inc. has sole voting power with respect to 624,950 of these shares and sole dispositive power with respect to 673,850 of these shares; Teton Advisors, Inc. has sole voting and dispositive power with respect to 61,000 of these shares; and Mario Gabelli is deemed to have beneficial ownership of the shares held by each of the foregoing persons.
+- (1) As reported in a Schedule 13D/A filed on March 18, 2021, Gabelli Funds, LLC has sole voting and dispositive power with respect to 199,300 of these shares; GAMCO Asset Management Inc. has sole voting power with respect to 624,950 of these shares and sole dispositive power with respect to 673,850 of these shares; Teton Advisors, Inc. has sole voting and dispositive power with respect to 61,000 of these shares; and Mario Gabelli is deemed to have beneficial ownership of the shares held by each of the foregoing persons.
 See the Schedule 13D/A for certain disclaimers of beneficial ownership and interests of related entities in these shares. - Dimensional Fund Advisors LP ("Dimensional"), a registered investment adviser, may be deemed to have beneficial ownership of these shares which are held by certain investment companies, trusts and accounts for which Dimensional serves as investment manager, adviser or sub-adviser.
-Dimensional has sole dispositive power with respect to 742,107 of these shares and sole voting power with respect to 726,644 of these shares.
+Dimensional has sole dispositive power with respect to 769,842 of these shares and sole voting power with respect to 756,909 of these shares.
 Dimensional disclaims beneficial ownership of all such shares.
-The information provided is based upon a Schedule 13G/A filed on February 18, 2022 by Dimensional.
+The information provided is based upon a Schedule 13G/A filed on February 10, 2023 by Dimensional. - (3) As reported in a Schedule 13G filed on February 9, 2023, The Vanguard Group, a registered investment advisor, has sole dispositive power with respect to 459,423 of these shares and shared dispositive power with respect to 3,782 of these shares.
+The Vanguard Group, Inc.'s clients, including investment companies registered under the Investment Company Act of 1940 and other managed accounts, have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, the securities reported herein.

-The following information with respect to beneficial ownership, as of January 19, 2023, of shares of common stock is furnished with respect to (i) each current Director and Director nominee of the Company, (ii) each executive officer named in the Summary Compensation Table appearing later in this Proxy Statement and (iii) all current Directors and executive officers as a group:
+The following information with respect to beneficial ownership, as of January 18, 2024, of shares of common stock is furnished with respect to (i) each current Director and Director nominee of the Company, (ii) each executive officer named in the Summary Compensation Table appearing later in this Proxy Statement and (iii) all current Directors and executive officers as a group:

 Name of beneficial owner Amount and nature of beneficial ownership Percent of common stock outstanding

-Emma S. Battle 3,561
+Emma S. Battle 5,720

-John R. Belk 32,454
+John R. Belk 34,613

-Kristina Cashman 14,021
+Kristina Cashman 16,180

-Virginia W. Hamlet 10,374
+Virginia W. Hamlet 12,533

-J. Walter McDowell 12,717
+J. Walter McDowell 14,876

-Robert H. Spilman, Jr. 291,0671 3.3%
+Robert H. Spilman, Jr. 291,386(1) 3.3%

-William C. Wampler, Jr. 20,761
+William C. Wampler, Jr. 22,920

-William C. Warden, Jr. $73,393^2$
+William C. Warden, Jr. 75,552(2)

-Bruce R. Cohenour $36,083^3$
+Bruce R. Cohenour 35,984(3)

-John E. Bassett III 50,712
+John E. Bassett III 52,233

-J. Michael Daniel 51,146
+J. Michael Daniel 52,266

-David C. Baker 39,218
+David C. Baker (4) 35,339

-Directors and executive officers as a group (14 persons) 653,253 ^{1,2,3} 7.3%
+Current Directors and executive officers as a group (12 persons) $625,\!258^{(1)},\!(2),\!(3)$ 7.1%